 How to Become a Speech Pathologist in Seven Steps

-Becoming a speech pathologist requires navigating master’s in speech language pathology (SLP) programs, examinations, licensure, and more.
-To help make the process easier, we have compiled a resource to help guide you through these steps.
-While everyone’s path to becoming an SLP is different, review these common steps to explore one way in which you may become a speech therapist:
+Becoming a speech pathologist requires completing a master’s in speech-language pathology (SLP) program, passing examinations, applying for and acquiring licensure, and more.
+This resource can help guide you through the steps.
+While everyone’s path to becoming an SLP is different, there are some typical requirements.

-- Apply for Temporary Licensure in your State (if required)
+3. Apply for temporary licensure in your state (if required)

-- Apply for Licensure and Certification (if needed)
+6. Apply for licensure and certification (if needed)

-- Meet Requirements for Speech Pathology Program Application
+1. Meet the Application Requirements for a Speech Pathology Program

-Before you begin filling out your application, double check you meet all the requirements needed to be accepted into the program.
-Some programs require completed coursework, degrees, or even volunteer and work experience prior to being accepted.
-Read on to find out more.
+Before filling out your application, double-check that you meet all the criteria needed to be eligible for the program.
+Some programs require completed coursework, degrees or even volunteer and work experience.

 Prerequisite Coursework for Speech Pathology Degree Programs

-If your bachelor’s degree was in an area other than Communicative Science and Disorders (CSD), you may need to take CSD-related prerequisites before applying to graduate speech-language pathology programs.
-A few online master’s in speech pathology programs offer these as optional courses that can be taken during the student’s first semesters, but many speech pathology master’s programs require the completion of this coursework before applying to a graduate program.
-Schools with fully online master’s in speech programs often offer prerequisite programs, so you can get these requirements completed before applying to a speech pathology program.
+If your bachelor’s degree was in an area other than communication science and disorders (CSD), you may need to take CSD-related prerequisites before applying to your desired graduate speech-language pathology programs.
+A few online master’s in speech pathology programs offer these as optional courses that can be taken during your first semester or before application.
+However, many speech pathology master’s programs require completion of this coursework before candidates apply.

-Some programs also require 25 ASHA-Certified observation hours before applying, though typically these hours will be part of your master’s in SLP curriculum.
+Some programs may also require 25 ASHA-certified observation hours before applying, though typically, these hours will be part of your master’s in SLP curriculum.

 Speech Pathology Program Application Requirements

-Speech Pathology graduate programs will often have the following application requirements:
+Speech pathology graduate programs often have application requirements that include:

-• Strong GPA: many online programs require a 3.0 GPA, and are competitive even if the requirement is less
+• Strong GPA: Many online programs require a 3.0 GPA and are competitive even if the requirement is lower

 • GRE test scores